SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/request-reply.md

 ...
 ~~~

-NCreate a JMS consumer and receive the request.
+Create a JMS consumer and receive the request.
 The JMS 2.0 API allows the use of *method chaining* to create the consumer and receive a message from the queue.

 *SimpleReplier.java*
 ~~~java